 We’ve mapped out three ways to jumpstart your house hunt online.
 All pajama friendly!

 Scope out local neighborhoods

 You may already have potential neighborhoods narrowed down to a few prospects, but if you’re more up in the air or are relocating from out of state, you may want to invest in a subscription to NeighborhoodScout.com.
 This comprehensive website lets you enter any address and discover neighborhood demographics, crime, schools, average home values, employment trends and more.
 If you don’t want to shell out the funds, here are some other websites to use when evaluating neighborhoods:

 Greatschools.org is the place to go for school ratings, test scores and reviews.
 You can find out if the school is progressing, the demographic information about the student population, how many years of experience the staff has, and so much more!

 There are several sites available for learning about crime in your area.
 First, make a stop at SpotCrime.com, where you can view recent crimes and arrests on a map view.

 It’s important to look at neighborhood stats, but don’t take for granted something much more subjective—livability!
 Your needs will vary by your lifestyle preferences.
 Is walkability important to you?
 Check out WalkingScore.com.
-Put in an address and this site will tell you how walkable and bikeable the neighborhood is and what kind of transit options are available.
+Enter an address and this site will tell you how walkable and bikeable the neighborhood is and what kind of transit options are available.
 To scope out entertainment, hit up TripAdvisor.com.
 You don’t have to be on vacation to use this site!
-Type in your city, select Restaurants or Things to do and select View Map to navigate to the neighborhood you’re researching.
+Type in your city, select Restaurants or Things to do and choose View Map to navigate to the neighborhood you’re researching.
 From there, you’ll get reviews of parks and dining options!